rohith8272/arduros2-lab/README.md

-# Ardupilot-ROS2-docker
+# arduros2-lab
-A Docker-based setup for running ROS2 with ArduPilot SITL (Software In The Loop) simulation for Iris quadcopter.
+A Docker-based setup for running ROS2 with ArduPilot SITL (Software In The Loop) simulation.

 ## Prerequisites